-Exercising on a bike can even help improve your mood and ease feelings of:
+Exercising on a bike can also help improve your mood and ease symptoms of:

-According to a 2018 study of more than 1.2 million U.S. adults, regular exercise of any kind is associated with improved mental health — and team sports, cycling, and aerobic and gym activities seem particularly beneficial (4).
+According to a 2018 study of more than 1.2 million U.S. adults, regular exercise of any kind is associated with improved mental health — and team sports, cycling, and aerobic and gym activities seem particularly beneficial.

 Smart bikes have the added benefit of making it easier to:

 follow along with trainer-led classes from the comfort of your home

 Exercising with others and being able to record your progress can help boost motivation and enjoyment, according to a 2020 Australian study.